cortexrd/Knack-Toolkit-Library/README.md

 ## Placement

 For views, all keywords must be placed **after** the last word that you intend to keep visible.
-Everything after the first keyword found will be truncated (invisible) in the app.
+All text beyond the first keyword found will be truncated (invisible) in the app.
 For fields, it is not relevant since descriptions are “internal notes” for developers only and not visible in the app anyways.

 ## Parameters